pixelsoup42/cardano_account_pandas_dumper/README.md

 : Blockfrost API key, create your own at <https://blockfrost.io/dashboard>.
 This tool comes with its own prepackaged API key that uses the Free plan, so it will be rate limited and capped.
 It is likely to be overused and/or abused, so you're better off creating your own.
+If you use this tool seriously you're probably better off getting a paid plan.

 `--checkpoint_output CHECKPOINT_OUTPUT`
 : Path to checkpoint file to create, if any.